 Monitoring and assessment

-For the purposes of MPCA-directed work, that the Cloquet River has been separated out of the larger St. Louis watershed and treated separately in intensive watershed management.
+For the purposes of MPCA-directed work, the Cloquet River has been separated out of the larger St. Louis watershed and treated separately in intensive watershed management.

 Strategy development for restoration and protection